Opening Hours Open 7 days a week

 Suitability Requirements

-The applicant must not fall for refusal under Part 9: grounds for refusal.
+The applicant must not fall for refusal under Appendix Part Suitability of the Immigration Rules.

-• in breach of immigration laws, except that where paragraph 39E applies, that period of overstaying will be disregarded; or
+• in breach of immigration laws, except that where the Exceptions for overstayers section of Part Suitability applies, that period of overstaying will be disregarded; or

 Ordinary Residence Requirement

-An applicant applying for permission to stay must be in the UK and must be ordinarily resident in the UK, the Bailiwick of Guernsey, Bailiwick of Jersey, the Isle of Man or Hong Kong on the date of application.
+An applicant applying for permission to stay must be in the UK and ordinarily resident in the UK, the Bailiwick of Guernsey, the Bailiwick of Jersey, the Isle of Man, or Hong Kong on the date of application.

-If the applicant is applying for switching into BNO dependant visa as a parnter, they must meet the relationship requirement in HK 13.3. to HK 13.7.
+If the applicant is applying to switch to a BNO dependent visa as a partner, they must meet the relationship requirement in HK 13.3. to HK 13.7.

 • The sponsoring BNO status holder has permission on the Hong Kong BN(O) route; or